 The district has also established procedures for staff to notify the mental health liaison regarding a student who may need intervention.

-The district mental health liaison can be reached at: Melissa True
+The mental health liaison can be reached at:

+Jorge Garcia

-Senior Director of Student Support Services
+Director of Guidance and Counseling

-900 S. San Eduardo, San Antonio, TX 78237
+900 S. San Eduardo, San Antonio, Texas 78237

-Melissa.true@eisd.net

-210-898-2048
+Jorge.garcia@eisd.net

+(210) 898-2048